 Effective with your DROP election, 75% of the amount of your monthly pension (including applicable escalator increases) that you would have received from the System had you actually retired on your DROP election date is instead paid into your individual DROP account where it will accrue earnings on a tax-deferred basis for as long as you participate in the DROP.
 NOTE: There will likely be an administrative delay before your first DROP amounts are allocated to your DROP account while the System sets up your DROP account.

 At this time your DROP account will be invested in a stable value, group annuity contract product with VOYA that provides a credited rate of interest set once each year by VOYA.
 You should carefully review VOYA material detailing how your DROP account is invested.
 You will be provided notice of any subsequent change in the DROP investment product or provider.

-Your DROP allocations, currently limited to five (5) years, will continue for as long as you continue to be actively employed as a police officer or fire fighter with the City.
-The five (5) year limitation applies until otherwise collectively bargained and agreed to by the Bankruptcy Court as required by the Plan of Adjustment (POA)
+Your DROP allocations, currently limited to five (5) years for DFFA and 10 years for DPOA, DPLSA and DPCOA, will continue for as long as you continue to be actively employed as a police officer or fire fighter with the City.
+The limitation applies until otherwise collectively bargained and agreed to by the Bankruptcy Court as required by the Plan of Adjustment (POA)